AvolitesLtd/TitanManual/docs/chases/creating-a-chase.md

 [<Keys.HardKey>Include</Keys.HardKey>](../cues/editing-cues.md#using-parts-of-existing-cues-the-include-function)
 on existing cues.

-4. You can change the number given to the step using \[Step Number\]
+4. You can change the number given to the step using <Keys.SoftKey>Step Number</Keys.SoftKey>

 5. Press the **Select** button of the playback to store the programmer contents as a step of the chase.
-You can also press \[Append Step\] on the menu.
+You can also press <Keys.SoftKey>Append Step</Keys.SoftKey> on the menu.

 6. Press <Keys.HardKey>Clear</Keys.HardKey> *(unless you want to re-use the contents of the